- EU dentists

 11. Open culture

 One of the most enjoyable aspects of Dutch culture is that you never have to be bored after work.
 There is a near endless amount of options in terms of leisure activities.
 Sport clubs, courses, dancing schools, volunteer work, bars, restaurants and much, much more awaits you.
-Moreover, we often celebrate events such as national holidays and neighborhood markets out in the streets.
+Moreover, we often celebrate events such as national holidays (like Kingsday) and neighborhood markets out in the streets.
 These are all opportunities for you to integrate with Dutch society, and feel at home in addition to working on your dentistry career.

 12. Strong education system

-The Dutch government aims to stimulate education, which, among other things, means that children of up to 18 years do not have to pay tuition fees.
+The Dutch government aims to stimulate education, which, among other things, means that children from 4 to 18 years old do not have to pay tuition fees.
 Every child gets many opportunities to develop itself.
 As a dentist from abroad, you can put your child in one of the English/International schools, but you also have the option to send them to a regular primary school and let them be around and make friends with Dutch kids.
 Of course, this is a personal choice that is totally up to you.

 In summary, a high quality of life!